KazWolfe/XIVAuth/.github/SECURITY.md

 * Any underlying infrastructure, e.g. the servers running XIVAuth itself.
 * Any of our providers, e.g. captcha bypasses via click farms.

-The following security issues are considered "out of scope" and reports will not be accepted for them:
+The following security issues are considered "out of scope":

 * Any attacks that rely on social engineering, including leaked or stolen credentials.
 * Any attacks that rely on physical or virtual access to a victim's computer or network.